Air Fryer Recipe

 Haggis Bon Bons

-Haggis bon bons are a modern twist on the traditional Scottish dish, perfect for air frying and serving as a snack or appetizer.
+Haggis bon bons give the classic Scottish favourite a neat modern twist, ideal for the air fryer and just right as a snack or appetiser.

 Ingredients